dtmlinh/Traffic-Fatalities-HDFS/README.md

 ## Usage
    The final output shows by State and Year:
-   - The fatality rate for serveral interesting conditions that might influence whether an accident is fatal or not: day vs. night time, at a junction, weather, etc.
+   - the fatality rate for serveral interesting conditions that might influence whether an accident is fatal or not: day vs. night time, at a junction, weather, etc.
-   - I then also included a few interesting data such as:
-    + average number of minutes injured persons arrive at the hospital
+   - average number of minutes injured persons arrive at the hospital
-    + average number of hospitals within a 10 mile radius of the accident
+   - average number of hospitals within a 10 mile radius of the accident
-    + share of state spending on highway investments and health investments
+   - share of state spending on highway investments and health investments

    ![](Transportation-Analyses.gif)

+   Application is packaged and deployed on AWS Single Server [here](http://ec2-18-218-215-12.us-east-2.compute.amazonaws.com:3000/accidents.html) using `CodeDeploy`.

 ## Structure of the software
    - `0. ingest_data.sh`: Codes to ingest needed data